Mother of Utah shooting victim from Pullman praises daughter's 'strength and determination'

 Lauren was a senior student athlete on the University of Utah track team.
 She was an outstanding student majoring in Communication and was excited to graduate in May 2019.
 She was a 2015 honors graduate of Pullman High School where she was Washington state champion in the high jump and the school record holder in the 100 meter hurdles.
 She attended Capital Church in Salt Lake City.
 She loved to sing and had strength and determination.
 She was dearly loved and will be greatly missed.

-The university canceled classes Tuesday and a campus vigil for McCluskey is scheduled at 5 p.m.
+The University of Utah canceled classes Tuesday and a campus vigil for McCluskey is scheduled at 5 p.m. on Wednesday.

 Washington State University President Kirk Shulz also tweeted a message on Tuesday morning.